sanderyt/frontend_test/README.md

 For this step you will need to:

 - Add a webpack configuration
-- Create a `demo.js` file that will be the entry point of the webpack configuration
+- Create a `demo.ts` file that will be the entry point of the webpack configuration
-- Add a webserver to serve `demo.js`
+- Add a webserver to serve the `demo.js` bundle